saisai/golang-book/quickstart.rst

        fmt.Println(rhw)
    }

-**Exercise 3:** Find sum of all numbers below 50 completly divisible by 2 or 3 (i.e., remainder 0)
+**Exercise 3:** Find sum of all numbers below 50 completely divisible by 2 or 3 (i.e., remainder 0)

-The numbers completly divisible by 2 or 3 are 2, 3, 4, 6, 8, 9 ...
+The numbers completely divisible by 2 or 3 are 2, 3, 4, 6, 8, 9 ...
 45,
 46, 48.

 .. code-block:: go